ciphermenial/ciphermenial.github.io/_posts/2026-08-06-xibo-manual-install.md

 sudo systemctl restart apache2
 ```

 You can now browse to the server at the location you configured in the xibo-cms.conf.
-You will need to point it at the database and use the password you created earlier.
-You can use most defaults as you go through the rest of the configuration.
+You will need to configure the settigns following for everything to load properly.
+In the docker installation it does this with SQL commands.
+Once you have completed these settings you will need to reload the page.

 ### Web UI Configuration

 Connect to the server in a web browser.

-Sign in with the default admin username and password which is xibo_admin and password.
+Sign in with the default admin username and password which is **xibo_admin** and **password**.

 #### Change Admin Password